diogocalgaro/boadica/README.md

 =======

-Script em Bash para cache e consultas a uma categoria do site Boadica.
+Script em Bash para cache e consultas a uma categoria do site do Boa Dica.

 =====